-The dramatic enhancement of Mobile phones and Internet Services have resulted in the rapid increase in subscribers.
+The dramatic enhancement of Mobile phones and Internet Services has resulted in a rapid increase in subscribers.
 User behaviour and Internet usage pattern have changed a lot during the last 5 years.
 Today, people are very much engaged with different social media like Facebook, Twitter, Instagram and other streaming media round the clock.

-Mobile Data usage has reached a new height because of bandwidth-hungry applications and streaming applications.
+Mobile Data usage has reached a new height because of bandwidth-hungry apps and streaming applications.
 But contrary to that, the Mobile Operator’s network infrastructure has remained stagnant as it is very expensive.

 According to the research by Cisco regarding their Visual Networking Index (VNI), global mobile data traffic is expected to grow from 3.7EB (1 Exabyte = 1 million Terabytes) today, to 30.6EB in 2020, at a compounded annual growth rate of 53%.